Dr Jana Walsh

 Originally from Ballarat, Belinda began Veterinary Nursing in 1996 in a very busy 17-vet practice.
 This provided a wonderful platform to gain a broad skill set, and fostered her special interest in surgery and critical care.
 Belinda also worked in Melbourne at The Lort Smith Animal Hospital (Rescue Hospital) before meeting her husband and moving to Albury Wodonga in 2005.

 Working locally, Belinda decided to move into the corporate sector, and spent 11 years with a multi-national company performing companion animal health and nutritional research and development.
 Opportunity beckoned when the Hub opened and Belinda joined our fabulous vet team.
-Belinda is fur mum to two British Shorthair cats named Lola and Merlin.
+Belinda is fur mum to two British Shorthair cats named Lola and Willow.

 Tainee Vet Nurse